Sylius/Sylius/UPGRADE-1.13.md

                     - 'your_custom_validation_group'
     ```

-1. There have been a naw parameters added to specify the validation groups for given shipping method rule and
+1. New parameters have been added to specify the validation groups for a given shipping method rule and calculator.
-   calculator.
-   If you have any custom validation groups for your calculator or rules, you need to add them to
+   If you have any custom validation groups for your calculators or rules, you need to add them to
    your `config/packages/_sylius.yaml` file.
    Also, if you have your own shipping method rule or calculator and want to add your validation groups you can add
    another key to the `validation_groups` parameter: